Ed Roth: Career

 Numerous artists were associated with Roth including artist David Mann, Rat Fink Comix artist R.K.
 Sloane, Steve Fiorilla who illustrated some of Roth's catalogs, and most notably, Ed Newton, who worked for Roth and designed several of his cars and T-shirt designs beginning in 1964, and Kustom Kulture icon Robert Williams who began working for Roth in late 1965.

-In the mid 1960s Roth began customizing motorcycles.
+In the mid-1960s, Roth began customizing motorcycles.
 Mainstream motorcycle magazines refused to run his articles and ads, so he started his own publication called Choppers, which featured articles on extending forks, custom sissy bars, etc. It was a small, black and white publication that ran from 1967 to 1970, and was the first magazine ever to exclusively feature custom motorcycles, or choppers.
 Roth also built the first known VW powered trike.
 Roth built many trikes for himself and others, including Candy Wagon, California Cruiser, Secret Weapon, Rubber Ducky and The Great Speckled Bird.

-In 1967 Roth built the Mega Cycle, Originally named by Robert Williams, "Captain Pepi's Motorcycle & Zeppelin Repair" was later changed to the "Mega Cycle" after a strong suggestion from car show promoters.
+In 1967, Roth built the Mega Cycle, Originally named by Robert Williams, "Captain Pepi's Motorcycle & Zeppelin Repair" was later changed to the "Mega Cycle" after a strong suggestion from car show promoters.
 Powered by a Buick V6 engine, Mega Cycle was designed to carry Ed's Harley XLCH.
 Later Ed felt that the XLCH just did not work and, through a series of trades, ended up with Bob Aquistapase's award-winning Triumph.
 The Mega Cycle is currently on display at Motorcyclepedia Museum in Newburgh, NY.

-In 1968 Mattel introduced Hot Wheels and Roth’s Beatnik Bandit was one of the first 16 die-cast toy cars produced by the company.
+In 1968, Mattel introduced Hot Wheels and Roth’s Beatnik Bandit was one of the first 16 die-cast toy cars produced by the company.

 From 1970 to 1975, Roth worked for Brucker's Movie World and their "Cars of the Stars" display.
 Brucker said that Roth was very loyal and a very hard worker, even though he was not making much money.
 Brucker said that when building something, Roth had a natural knack for seeing how things fit together — he would build something in a few days which would take others a couple of weeks.
 Although Roth was laid-back and amiable, Brucker also remembers that Roth was a fighter and if anyone came through the museum causing trouble, Roth would put them in line.
 He was fearless.
 Roth's Druid Princess was one of the many cars displayed there.
 Also during the 1970s, Roth worked for Knott's Berry Farm as a sign painter and artist.
-He worked there for 10 years until about 1980.
+He worked there for 10 years until about 1980, and among other things, did the lettering on many of the descriptive labels for objects in the Western Trails Museum at Knott's.